papampi/braiins-os/README.md

 $ ./bb.py deploy nand --mac 00:0A:35:FF:FF:01 --hostname miner-ffffff
 ```

-There also exists special configuration sub-targets which modify only miner configuration and do not touch other pars of
+There are also special configuration sub-targets which modify only miner configuration and do not touch other parts of
-the NAND or SD partiton:
+the NAND or SD partition:

 * *sd_config* - modify only *uEnv.txt* file on SD card which is read by the U-Boot
 * *nand_config* - modify only NAND U-Boot environment and miner configuration partition

 ### Local Targets

-For deploying images to locations specified by a file path, the local targets can be used.
+Local targets can be used for deploying images to locations specified by a file path.
 The default configuration
 enables all local targets for storing all images to a predefined directory **output**/*\<platform\>*.
 There are also
 special local targets for deployment utilities used for upgrading the original firmware to the braiins/LEDE one.
 The
 other special target is for a feeds server preparation used for upgrading braiins/LEDE firmware with a standard LEDE